anthony-langford/mkultra/README.md

 # Bucket

-Bucket is a web application that allows users to search for a movie, restaurant, or book and have it automatically categorized and added to a personalized to-do list for future reference.
+Bucket is a web application that allows users to search for music, movies, or restaurants, and have them automatically categorized and added to a personalized to-do list for future reference.

 Bucket was built in a Node.js environment on Javascript, PostgreSQL database, Knex, and several APIs including iMDB API, Spotify API, Google API, and Wolfram API.